barsdeveloper/tank/docs/3-connection.md

 # Connection
 ###### *Field Manual Section 3* - Supply Lines

-Welcome to the heavy metal parade, commander.
+Welcome to the armored convoy, commander.
 Before you can unleash Tank's firepower, you have to secure your supply lines.
 Open a **Connection** to your database, and when the mission escalates, lock operations inside a **Transaction**.
 No connection, no combat.
 It's that simple.

-## Connection: Opening the Channel
+## Connect
-Every database connection abstraction implements the `Connection` trait.
+Every database connection abstraction implements the [`Connection`](https://docs.rs/tank/latest/tank/trait.Connection.html) trait.
 This is your communication link to the database server.
-You call `connect()` with a URL, and Tank establishes the line.
+Call [`connect("dbms://...")`](https://docs.rs/tank/latest/tank/trait.Connection.html#tymethod.connect) with a URL, and Tank establishes the line.
 Every driver is its own crate.
 Load only what you need for the operation.
 Check the [equipment](1-introduction.md#equipment) to see the available connections.

+Once the line is open, the connection exposes both the [`Connection`](https://docs.rs/tank/latest/tank/trait.Connection.html) and [`Executor`](https://docs.rs/tank/latest/tank/trait.Executor.html) interfaces, enabling you to prepare statements, run multiple queries, execute commands, fetch rows and orchestrate transactions.

-### DuckDB
+#### DuckDB
 DuckDB is your embedded artillery piece: fast, local, and always ready.
 Perfect for rapid deployment scenarios and testing under fire.

 ```rust